 Bruce has held a variety of senior level positions in various fields in N.S., both in leadership and team roles.
 He has been actively involved with community-based organizations both professionally and on a volunteer basis, including his involvement on community boards and committees.
 As an accomplished manager, his experience includes leading teams in strategy development, change management and community management projects.
 Bruce is highly skilled at working closely with his team to develop creative solutions to achieve their strategic objectives.
 His innovative thinking, effective problem-solving and energetic leadership style motivates teams to deliver innovative solutions and achieve bottom line results.

 Clyde A. Paul – Chairman of the Board

 Clyde was born in Halifax and has lived and worked here all his life.
 Educated through the Halifax Public School system and following his graduation from Queen Elizabeth High School, he attended Dalhousie University obtaining his Bachelor of Commerce Degree in 1970, followed by his Bachelor of Laws Degree in 1973.
 Following receipt of his LL.B, he commenced the practice of law in Spryfield, where he has lived and practiced for more than 47 wonderful years, and says he wouldn’t change a thing.
 In 2016 he was granted the distinction of being named to Her Majesty’s Queens Counsel.
-Clyde and his wife of 44 years, Pat have always been proud members of the Spryfield community.
+Clyde and his wife Pat have always been proud members of the Spryfield community.

 Dan Doherty – Past-Chairman